jweeeezy/inception/notes.md

     ` docker run --name <name_of_container> <name_of_image> `

-- you can attach to a container by
+- you can access/attach to a container shell by

     ` docker exec <name_of_container> /bin/bash `